THE SCHOOL DAY

 If for any reason the regular person is unable to collect your child we need to be notified who will be doing so.
 This is obviously for security purposes.

 Children will leave from their classroom door but will not be allowed to go until they have identified their parent/carer to their teacher.
 If for any unforeseen circumstance no one appears to collect an infant child from their class, the child will remain in the school library until arrangements for safe collection have been made.

-All the juniors leave the school independently by their classroom door.
-Juniors must come back into the school reception area if their parent/carer does not collect them as previously arranged.
+Year 5 and 6 children may leave the school independently by their classroom door.
+They must come back into the school reception area if their parent/carer does not collect them as previously arranged.
 The child will remain in the school library until arrangements for safe collection have been made.